AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 These mechanics are implemented using the **command pattern**, ensuring modularity and clean integration with the existing movement system.

 ### **Shooting Mechanics**
-Shooting is executed from a **muzzle point** attached to the player sprite.
+Shooting is executed from a **muzzle point** attached to the player's sprite.
 Bullets have their own logic, including:

 - **Cooldown Timer**:
    The Timer node checks the firing rate and prevents the player from shooting until the cooldown period expires.
 This balances combat and prevents overuse of the shooting mechanic.